Wednesday, January 20, 2021

 My friend has been in a waiting room all summer.

 After her husband suffered a stroke, a UTI, a bout with pneumonia and a few other maladies, she tripped and fell in the middle of the night, trying to avoid stepping on the cat and found herself with multiple fractures of her leg requiring surgery, a plate, pins, rest, PT, a bedside potty and as many indignities as one can imagine.
-Since, my friend has always been a front-line server, it has been hard for her to be the recipient of meals-on-wheels, the passenger rather pusher of wheelchairs, and the wearer of garmets selected by those who venture upstairs to rifle through her closet for the purpose of accesorizing her baggy sweats and voluminous pants.
+Since, my friend has always been a front-line server, it has been hard for her to be the recipient of meals-on-wheels, the passenger rather than pusher of wheelchairs, and the wearer of garments selected by those who venture upstairs to rifle through her closet for the purpose of accessorizing her baggy sweats and voluminous pants.

 On good days, when we are "in charge" of life, my friend and I twirl family and friends and church responsibilities with one hand tied behind our backs.
 We make lists, dart in and out of projects, paint, canvases, prep meals, make lists of where our lists are and stay busy.
 Yep, we board the busy-bus every day.
 And on and on, in true James 5:16 fashion, we confess busy-ness and pray for one another to be healed.
 We quote Psalm 48:10 exhorting ourselves to "be still and know that He is God".
 We strive to enter His rest.
 And yet, why do we often have to learn by default instead of just choosing to get off the bus?